Comment remorquer un vélo enfant à vélo ?

 How do I tow a child's bike?

-How to tow a child's bike on a bicycle (simply and without special accessories)
+How to tow a child’s bike with your own bike (easily and without special equipment)

-Is your child tired at the end of a ride?
-Would it be convenient to bring his bike home from school or to bring his own bike?
-Good news: with a Bakkie pannier bag, you can tow a child's bike on your bike, easily and without any special equipment.
-We'll show you how to keep the wheel parallel to your bike, so you can tow it safely.
+Is your child getting tired at the end of a ride?
+Need to bring their bike back from school or take it along with you?
+Good news: with a Bakkie bag, you can tow a child’s bike with your own, easily and without special gear.
+We’ll show you how to keep the small wheel well aligned with your bike for safe towing.

-Before setting off on your adventure, take a few minutes to adjust the straps and find the right settings.
-Once everything's settled, you'll see: handling becomes quick and intuitive.
+Before heading out, take a few minutes to adjust the straps and find the right settings.
+Once everything is set, you’ll see: handling becomes quick and intuitive.

-The aim: to align the wheel of the small bike with that of the bike towing it, so that it rolls straight, without friction or imbalance.
+The goal: align the small bike’s wheel with the towing bike’s wheel so it rolls straight, without rubbing or wobbling.

 Preparing the bike bag for towing

 1. Take out the 3 straps stored in the bag pocket.
-Sewing marks :
+Stitch markers:

 • Green = shortest